restify/node-restify/docs/pages/components/request.md

 __Returns__ {Object}

-Returns the route information to which the current request was matched to.
+Returns the route object to which the current request was matched to.
 The following json represents the JSON object returned by getRoute():

 ```js